shaoyih/One-Shot/docs/status.md

 <h3>Challenges<h3>
 <h4>Blood info<h4>
 First and the biggest challenges we have during the implementation is find the life info of the Zombie(target), since we need it detect if we actually shot Zombie.
 While exploring the tutoring code, we find that we can actually get that info from <ObservationFromNearbyEntities>.
+<h4>Figure out the method<h4>
+We have some hard time on what type of methodwe should use to training our agent.
 <h4>Make Zombie move continuously<h4>
 In the creation mode, Zombie is rough moving 1 block per 5-10 seconds, which is too slow.